 The town also has some of the top mental health care in the country with therapists and counselors who are trained to diagnose and treat every kind of mental health condition.
 These dedicated professionals are available to help if you or anyone you care about needs mental health care so contact one of them today.

 I am licensed in California with 14 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, trauma and abuse, & coping with grief and loss.
+I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, & coping with grief and loss.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Orinda area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Orinda due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Orinda to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.